-Q: What if I get pulled over while holding my cell phone?
+Q: What if I get pulled over while using my cell phone?

 A: You’ll receive an E-DUI ticket, which can impact your insurance premium.

-Why is this law necessary?
+Why is the Washington E-DUI law necessary?
 According to the Washington State Traffic Safety Commission, fatalities from distracted driving increased 32% from 2014 to 2015, and one in four crashes involved cell phone use just prior to the crash.
 As independent insurance agents, we’ve seen a dramatic increase in claims due to distracted driving, particularly rear-end accidents.
 This leads to rate increases for everyone.